vincenzopalazzo/cpstl/README.md

 - [X] C++14
   - [Algorithms and Data structure](https://vincenzopalazzo.github.io/cpstl/cpp)
   - [Test tools](https://github.com/vincenzopalazzo/cpstl/tree/master/cpp/utils/test)
+- [ ] Python 3.x

 ## Contribute
 The repository is open to receive contribution to improve solutions or the quality of the repository, there are only a few rules to respect that are reported below.

-- Each code that is inside the repository need to follow the good formatted code guide lines, so if the solution uses the C++ classes the Google code style need to be included in the solution. clang-format file available at the following link, otherwise is the C++ is without classes a Linux Kernel guide lines need to be included clang-format file available at the following link.
+- Each code that is inside the repository need to follow the good formatted code guide lines, so if the solution uses the C++ classes the Google code style need to be included in the solution. clang-format file available at the following link, otherwise is the C++ is without classes a Linux Kernel guide lines need to be included clang-format.
 New implementation of datastructure need to be push also in repository cpstl.

-- Each solution, need to contains a Readme with some details about the implementation and the time execution on the online Judge, one example can be the following solution

 - The support of new programming languages need to be discussed with a new issue in this repository to discuss the line guide about the code style.

+- Is good to have when a new implementation or a bug fixing is proposed to add some benchmark of the solution.

 ## License